RubixML/ML/README.md

 ```sh
 float(0.869)
 ```
+Below describes the various Cross Validators available in Rubix.

 #### Hold Out
 Hold Out is the simplest form of cross validation available in Rubix.
 It uses a "hold out" set equal to the size of the given ratio of the entire training set to test the model.
 The advantages of Hold Out is that it is fast, but it doesn't allow the model to train on the entire training set.